Financial Aid Services

 How will I receive my disbursement funds?

-will be processed in accordance with your refund preference selected using your Valencia Debit Card.
-You can visit the Higher One site to learn more about the Valencia Debit Card.
+All Financial Aid disbursements will be processed in accordance with your refund preference - Valencia Refund.
+You can visit the Valencia Refund site to learn more about your options.

 What if I can't attend my classes or need